CLEP (College Level Examination Program) Exams

 All CLEP exams are administered by computer at the Testing Center.

-Full registration is a two-step process, beginning with reserving a test date by completing and submiting the information here, UW-Green Bay CLEP Online Registration Form then register online with CLEP at https://clepportal.collegeboard.org/myaccount.
+Full registration is a two-step process, beginning with reserving a test date by completing and submitting the information here, UW-Green Bay CLEP Online Registration Form then register online with CLEP at https://clep.collegeboard.org/ (*Modern States is offering "Freshman Year for Free" and is paying the $93 ($95 as of 7-1-24) test fee and scheduling fee for students who enroll in the courses and take the exams.
+See their website and do not register through CLEP if you intend to go through Modern States: https://modernstates.org/freshman-year-free/ or brochure: https://clep.collegeboard.org/pdf/modern-states-flyer.pdf)

-All candidates (with the exception of certain test takers with disabilities) must register and pay their $80 exam fee via My Account at https://clepportal.collegeboard.org/myaccount PRIOR to the date of their scheduled exam.
+All candidates (with the exception of certain test takers with disabilities) must register and pay their $93 (95 as of 7-1-24) exam fee via My Account at https://clep.collegeboard.org/ prior to the date of their scheduled exam.
 Each exam that a candidate takes requires individual registration.
 Once a candidate registers and pays the exam fee via My Account, he or she will be able to review/print the CLEP Exam Registration Ticket.
-In addition, the candidate will also receive an automated email confirming the registration and notifying him/her to print the registration ticket (REQUIRED to bring with you when you take the test), along with other pre/post test day reminders.
+In addition, the candidate will also receive an automated email confirming the registration and notifying him/her to print the registration ticket (Required to bring with you when you take the test), along with other pre/post test day reminders.
 A CLEP registration is valid for six months; the expiration date will be printed on the ticket.
 NOTE: As you complete your CLEP registration, be very sure to fill in the identifying information completely AND accurately.
-The name on your CLEP registration ticket MUST MATCH exactly the name on your TWO forms of identification.
+The name on your CLEP registration ticket MUST MATCH exactly the name on your ONE form of identification.
 If the names do not match, you will not be allowed to test.

 With computerized testing, you receive a score report immediately after taking a CLEP exam.
 Note: You need to wait a bit longer - about three weeks - to hear the final results if you're taking an exam with a required essay (e.g., College Composition).